 3. Moonrays Hanging Floral LED Lantern

 Maybe you’re building a garage and want an easy way to boost your home’s curb appeal.
-If so these are the best solar garden lights available because they come with a stunning stained glass look.
+If so these are the best available because they come with a stunning stained glass look.
 The stained glass is very attractive, and they can fit in perfectly in a host of different gardens, yards, or out by your patio.
-They use advanced technology with a solar-powered battery that recharges each time they come into contact with the sun.
-In turn, your lantern will light up when it gets dark out to create an eye-catching look.
+This lighting uses advanced technology with a solar-powered battery that recharges each time they come into contact with the sun.
+In turn, your lantern will light up when it gets dark out to create an eye-catching look with the lighting.

 As long as this best solar garden light gets a full charge from the sunlight during the day, it can glow for up to eight hours in a row without fading.
 It comes in a support pole that you can easily slide into the ground anywhere you like, and there are no pesky wires to get in your way.
 It uses a combination of glass, plastic, and metal to make it more durable, and it will hang securely two feet off the ground.

 - Can flash or flutter

 - May not last the full eight hours

 Anyone who is after a more powerful spotlight-style best solar garden light should consider this choice by Urpower.
 It comes with a sharp stake at the end that makes poking these solar lights into the ground very easy, and you’ll get them in deep enough so they easily stay upright.
 However, you can also screw these lights into a wall mount system if you don’t have a good spot to space them around your garden, and this flexibility can help you light up more of your area.
 They’re durable and waterproof, and this means you can have them outside in all types of weather.